Yeah, we got one, too.

 - You figure out how to make your story stronger with them.

-And you still have lots of room for all the things you have yet to discover.
+You still have lots of room for all the things you have yet to discover.

 So go ahead, give the Method a try.
 Your story will be stronger for it.
 And you’ll make Einstein so proud.